Global State and Singletons

 , strlen()

-and many others, is perfectly consistent with dependency injection.
+, and many others is perfectly compatible with dependency injection.

-These functions always return the same results from the same input parameters and are therefore predictable.
+These functions are predictable because they always return the same result for the same input parameters.
 They do not use any

 global state.